Can’t take a break? It’s not your business 🔒

 Burnout isn’t a badge

-Millennial Master Mike Jones (Better Happy) knows what happens when you don’t stop.
+Millennial Master Mike Jones knows what happens when you don’t stop.
 He tried to outwork the pain: “I used to justify to myself that if I just work more and more and more and more, then I’ll be more and more successful.

-“But what actually happened was that business, which was supposed to give me freedom and lifestyle and fulfilment, was draining me and making me feel miserable… if you’re constantly living with your business on your mind, then you’re just going to have severe burnout or poor health.”
+“What actually happened was that business, which was supposed to give me freedom and lifestyle and fulfilment, was draining me and making me feel miserable… if you’re constantly living with your business on your mind, then you’re just going to have severe burnout or poor health.”

 Weeks 1-2: Track everything you do.